NUDelta/dtr-web/README.md

 ## Setup

 1. Make sure you have [Node.js](https://nodejs.org/en/) and [pnpm](https://pnpm.io/installation#using-corepack) (recommend install with corepack) installed.
-2. Clone the repository, and change the `.env.example` file to `.env`, filling in the required environment variables.
+2. Clone the repository, and copy the `.env.example` file and rename it to `.env`, filling in the required environment variables.
 3. Run `pnpm install` to install packages.

 ## Running Code Locally